DeFisch/ZeldaGame/README.md

 - Bomb: 2 damage, can damage/kill player
 - Flame: 0 damage, purely cosmetic (has knockback)

+## Difficulty
+- Easy: Introduction to the game, ~1/3 of the available enemies
+- Hard: ~2/3 of the available enemies
+- Insane: All of the available enemies are spawned!
+(Are you sure?)
+- Insanest (1P): Insane + a new buddy "Annoying Hand" (for details see section below)
+- Insanest (2P): Insane + 2nd player controlled "Annoying Hand"!

 ## Curse of Darkness Game Mode
+Wanna step up the difficulty to a new level?
 Try the challenging curse of Darkness game mode in our Zelda game!
 In this game mode, you can only see a small area around yourself, while the flame weapon and bombs can help you illuminate a bigger area!
 Activate this game mode with button "F", have fun!
 ![curse of darkness visual](https://github.com/DeFisch/ZeldaGame/blob/main/README_img/darkness.png)

 ## New Level: Insanest